 If you’re wondering whether you can visit Porto as a day trip from Lisbon, it’s doable if you plan carefully.
-The city is smaller than Lisbon, and most landmarks are within walking distance.
+The city is smaller than Lisbon, and most sights are within walking distance.
 However, if you have time, Porto deserves at least one night’s stay – its historic centre is a UNESCO World Heritage Centre.

 There are frequent trains from Lisbon to Porto.
 The service is operated by CP.
-Choose the high-speed Alfa Pendular (AP) train, which runs every hour or so.
-The journey takes about 2h45.
-If you book in advance, tickets should cost around €45 return.
+Choose the fast train, called Alfa Pendular (AP), which runs every hour or so.
+The trip takes about three hours.

-Tickets and fares: www.cp.pt
+Tickets and schedules: www.cp.pt

-The bus from Lisbon to Porto takes about 3h30 and costs around €35 return.
+The bus between Lisbon and Porto takes about three hours and 30 minutes.
 Buses run every hour and a half throughout the day, and the service is carried out by Rede Expressos / Renex.

-Tickets and fares: www.rede-expressos.pt
+Tickets and schedules: www.rede-expressos.pt

-Several daily flights, carried out by Ryanair and TAP, connect Lisbon and Porto.
+Several daily flights, carried out by Ryanair and TAP, connect the two major Portuguese cities.
 A flight from Lisbon to Porto takes 55 minutes.
 During flash sales, return flights can be as cheap as €20, which is lower than the usual train and bus fares.
-The regular fare ranges between €30 and €50.
+The regular fare ranges between €30 – 50.

-The journey from Lisbon to Porto takes about 3 hours on A1 motorway.
-Take into account that tolls from Lisbon to Porto are expensive.
+The journey from Lisbon to Porto takes about three hours on the A1 motorway.
+Tolls from Lisbon to Porto can be quite expensive.
 Expect to pay around €22 just in toll fares.

 If you want to hire a car, check out our page on car rental in Lisbon, which includes advice on where to hire a car in the city, some car rental companies to compare prices from, and things to know when hiring a car in Portugal – for instance, why you should get a Via Verde toll transponder from your rental car company.